 This postgraduate handbook contains important information about the faculty and academic programmes offered.
 Please use this handbook wisely and as a main source of reference to plan your success in your studies.
 Finally, I wish you all the best and good luck in your postgraduate studies.

-Prof. Dr. Jasmy Yunus
+Prof. Dr. Jasmy Yunus Dean Faculty of Biosciences and Medical Engineering (FBME)

 INSTITUTION PROFILE